There is so much to consider when it comes to running your home.

 Heating equipment were never designed to last as long as your home.
 Better, more efficient technology is coming out all the time.
 But how long should your heating system last?
 The magic number for a furnace or boiler is 15 years.
 But keep in mind many old heating systems operate at an efficiency of just 65% or worse!
 A replacement that’s been qualified with the Energy Star rating can be up to 30% more efficient, and that’s a difference you’ll notice in your home and your bank account.

 If you are having to raise your voice to talk because your unit is so loud, that could be a sign that your duct system is undersized and too much air is being pushed through too small an opening.

 Other noises like squealing, shaking, clinking, or banging could be signs of a mechanical matter.
 It could be as easy as a worn belt, but it may mean an internal component of your unit has loosened or come completely detached.

-Today’s latest systems work more silently than ever.
-Often you’ll have to really play close attention to even know that they’re running.
-If noise pollution is important for you, that may be reason enough to upgrade to newer equipment.
+Today’s latest units work more silently than ever.
+Often you’ll have to really pay attention to even know that they’re running.
+If noise pollution is important for you, that may be reason enough to upgrade to more modern equipment.

 5. Temperature and Comfort Issues

 If you are having to constantly bump up the heater to keep things in the house comfy, that should be a major warning that it’s time to re-evaluate your furnace.
 There are several factors that could cause this issue - it may be rectified with a new thermostat that allows you more control – so before you assume that you’re in for a whole new heating system, give some consideration to your thermostat.